jsiegenthaler/homebridge-eosstb/README.md

 * **muteCommand**: The bash command to mute the TV.
 Whilst not supported natively in the Apple iOS remote, I have integrated it with a triple-press on the Volume Down button.
 Mute is also supported in Homebridge.
 Optional.

-##### Extra Functions

-* **customPictureMode**: Allows the customisation of Picture Mode.
-Optional, defaults to normal Picture Mode if not found.
-Possible values are:
-recordingState: The Picture Mode reflects the recording state of the set-top box.
-Values are: 0 = Idle (not recording), 1 = Ongoing nDVR (network digital video recording), 2 = Ongoing localDVR (local hard-drive based digital video recording).
-It can be useful to know if the set-top box is currently recording to the hard drive for users want to control the power to the set-top box, so that they do not switch it off when a local recording is in progress.
-NOT AVAILABLE IN V2 DUE TO CHANGED ENDPOINTS.

 ### Channel Config Items